HomeBusinessOutdated Online Info Could Be Costing You – 62% Won't Trust Wrong...

 Did you know?
 Case studies show that outdated websites can reduce conversion rates by up to 40%, primarily due to trust issues arising from inconsistent or old information.

-Product and service information requires particular scrutiny.
+Product and service information needs particular scrutiny.
 Nothing frustrates customers more than finding a service on your website, calling to book it, and being told you stopped offering it six months ago.
-Regular content audits should flag any offerings that no longer match your current business model.
+Regular content audits should flag any offerings that no longer match your current business.

 Your About Us and team pages tell your business story.
-When they’re outdated, they tell the wrong story.
+When they’re outdated, they tell the wrong one.
 I worked with a tech company whose About Us page still described them as a “startup” with “five passionate employees.”
-They’d grown to 50 employees and secured major enterprise clients.
+They’d grown to 50 employees and won major enterprise clients.
 The outdated description made enterprise prospects question their stability and scale.

 Technical accuracy matters too.
 Broken links, outdated forms, and non-functional features create information gaps.
 If your contact form doesn’t work, that’s effectively incorrect contact information.
 If your online booking system shows availability for services you no longer offer, you’re setting up disappointed customers.